neomutt/neomutt.github.io/_run/merge.md

 D---E---F---G master
 ```

-A developer has created branch from master's commit E. (this is known as
+A developer has created branch from master's commit E (this is known as a topic
-a topic branch in git terminology)
+branch in Git terminology).

 They committed A, B, C.